YosysHQ-Docs/AppNote-109/docs/source/index.rst

-   The property :systemverilog:`ap_deadlock` was written to capture any deadlock, but due to the *weak* nature of the unbounded delay operator, this will not be possible (why?).
+   The property :systemverilog:`ap_deadlock` was written to capture any deadlock, but due to the *weak* nature of the unbounded delay operator, this will not be possible (but why?).
 The property :systemverilog:`ap_deadlock_2` is a better solution for this problem.
 By running *sby -f ./src/liveness/liveness.sby err* it can be seen that, although the FSM sequence is correct, SBY shows that the property **FAILS**, furthermore, there is no VCD file to debug.
-What now?
+What to do now?

    One of the techniques to debug liveness properties is to find if the *liveness obligation is fulfilled* by using a bounded safety assertion.
 If such property